How Unomaly detects anomalies

 For the most part, systems generate large volumes of log events that look very similar but are almost never exactly the same.
 Unomaly’s anomaly detection works on any kind of log data, so it needs to be able to learn behavior and detect anomalies without taking the meaning of the logs into account.

 As soon as Unomaly starts receiving log events from a system, Unomaly starts learning the behavior of the system.
-Since at this point all log events are new, meaning that they are all anomalies, Unomaly labels the system as “In training”.
-Unomaly analyzes the data but does not display anomalies or situations and does not generate notifications until Unomaly has learned the system.
+Since at this point all log events are new, meaning that they are all anomalies, Unomaly treats the system as “In training”.
+Unomaly analyzes the data but does not display anomalies, create situations or not generate notifications until Unomaly has learned the system.

-To learn the baseline, Unomaly builds a learnings database by analyzing the structure of the incoming log events and the variations of the contents inside that structure.
-The algorithm merges log event structures (profiles) that have similar, but slightly different, content with each other to build higher level profiles which represent patterns of behavior.
-The sum of all the profiles seen for a system is referred to as the system profile and describes the baseline behavior of the system, or how the system behaviors under normal conditions.
+During training, Unomaly analyzes the structure of the incoming log events and the variations of the contents inside that structure.
+The algorithm merges log event structures that have similar, but slightly different, content with each other to build higher level profiles which represent patterns of behavior.
+The sum of all the profiles seen for a system is referred to as the system profile and describes the baseline behavior of the system, or how the system behaves under normal conditions.

-- Timestamps for the first and last seen occurence when Unomaly received this event.
+- Timestamps for the first and last seen occurrence when Unomaly received this event.

 - The number of times this event was seen on a system.
 Unomaly uses this number and the time between occurrences to statistically determine the frequency of the event.

 - Which parameters in the event are dynamic or continuously changing.
 Unomaly uses these changing parameters to create summaries and to aggregate events.

 - A time series data store that lets Unomaly store a history of the occurrences of each event profile.
 Unomaly uses this time series data to detect frequency spikes.

 - Metrics that allows Unomaly to detect whether events are periodic or not.
 When an event is periodic, (such as, the output of a cron job), Unomaly can predict when the next occurrence of the event should happen.
 This learning is used to detect when events stop happening.